Neil Watt: Achievements

 Watt continued to have a periphery involvement in professional football, advising and mentoring at different levels.

 In 2009 Watt was appointed to the Board of Clyde, as Director of Football.
 At the time Clyde had severe financial problems, famously referred to by Sir Alex Ferguson as a "basket case".
 Watt saw this as a challenge to rescue a famous club in decline and after 4 successful years on the board, he resigned with the club on a more stable footing.
 During that time, he twice took temporary charge of the first team as its caretaker manager.

 Watt has built a successful business career in residential property management.
 He has served on a variety of professional groups offering his advice and support on many industry matters.
 Scottish Government has sought his advice on related matters as an acknowledged expert in his field.

-He has owned various racehorses in partnership with long-time friend David Moyes, current manager of West Ham Utd.
+He has owned various racehorses in partnership with long-time friend David Moyes, current manager of Everton FC.